-Sweating from a hot and humid climate or from exercising and working your body hard can cause a type of acne called pityrosporum folliculitis.
+Sweating from a hot and humid climate or from exercising and working your body hard can cause a type of sweat acne called pityrosporum folliculitis.
 I see a lot of this sweat acne in my dermatology practice both during the summer and during the school year when athletes are training and competing in their sport.

 What does pityrosporum folliculitis look like?